Quickstats

 This morning travel to Mallaig and board the ferry to Isle of Skye recently voted the 4th best island in the world by National Geographic.
 Visit the Clan Donald Centre at Armadale Castle an award-winning museum of the Isles, discover the history of the Scottish Highlands and Islands through the story of Clan Donald, one of the most powerful Scottish clans.
 Enjoy breathtaking scenery winding through the island, before returning to the mainland via the Skye Bridge.
 Afterwards, visit Eilean Donan Castle, one of the most iconic images of Scotland, situated on an island, and surrounded by majestic scenery.
 Then, following along the banks of Loch Ness, keeping your camera ready for a view of the monster, heading to Inverness, the capital of the highlands for an overnight stay.

-Day 15 - Inverness to Dunkeld
+Day 15 - Inverness to Pitlochry

-Day 16 - Dunkeld to Edinburgh
+Day 16 - Pitlochry to Edinburgh

 This morning travel to Dundee before crossing the Tay Bridge to St. Andrews.
 Not only is St. Andrews famed as the home of golf, but it is also an ancient ecclesiastical capital and Scotland’s oldest university.
 Following a panorama tour of St Andrews, enjoy free time for shopping and lunch before departing.
-Continuing southward, passing through picturesque landscapes and quaint villages before crossing the Forth Road Bridge to arrive in the historic and stunning city of Edinburgh for a two-night stay.
+Continuing southward, passing through picturesque landscapes and quaint villages before crossing the Forth Road Bridge to arrive in the historic and stunning city of Edinburgh for a three-night stay.

 Day 17 - Edinburgh